vincent-lafouasse/Think-Python-2.4.0-solutions/5_Conditionals_and_recursion/README.md

 module) and converting it into days, hours, minutes and seconds.
 This was a bit boring so I added the extra challenge of computing the exact date after said time has elapsed.
 This was way more of a hassle but it (*kinda*) works.
 I will have to look further into the `time` module to optimize it.
+This may be more readable using classes but I'm not familiar with those yet.

 **Exercice 2** involves checking if *Fermat’s Last Theorem* applies to 3 given integers. **Exercice 3** involves checking if a triangle if valid, implicitely